liamw1/oxibooru/docs/BENCHMARKS.md

     | szurubooru        |      1561 |
     | oxibooru          |         3 |

-    Oxibooru blows Szurubooru out of the water here.
-The reason for this is that Szurubooru calculates the disk usage by iterating over the entire data directory, summing up the sizes of all the files it contains.
+    The difference in speed here looks impressive, but is entirely due to caching on Oxibooru's side.
+Szurubooru calculates the disk usage by iterating over the entire data directory, summing up the sizes of all the files it contains.
 This process is quite slow for directories with many files.
 This request is the main reason that Szurubooru is unresponsive for so long after a cold start.
 In my experience it can take 10 seconds or more to become usable, much longer than the time of a single info request.
 That's because the server actually makes _two_ info request on startup, and it seems like they interfere with each other in a way that makes them slower than if they were run sequentially.

     Oxibooru avoids this by storing a running total of the disk usage inside the database, which can be retrieved almost instantly.
 This makes cold starts lightning fast.

 ## Listing Posts

 - Let's start with the simplest case: viewing the first page of posts with no sort tokens or filters.
-This first page of posts have no tags, so it should be pretty fast.
+For this particular case the first page of posts have no tags, so it should be pretty fast.

     ```URL
     GET http://localhost:8080/api/posts/?query=&limit=42